Over the years, I have found that there are two types of CMA candidates: those who excel at CMA test questions and those

 - Professional Ethics – 15%

-Use Practice Tests to Prepare for the CMA Exam Questions
+Use Practice Tests to Prepare for the CMA Test Questions

 One of the best ways to study for the CMA exam is to take a practice test, containing realistic CMA exam samples.
 Or better yet, retired CMA test questions.

 CMA practice exams can help you get a much better feel for what CMA test questions are like, and where your strengths and weaknesses currently lie.
 Most high-quality CMA review courses offer CMA practice tests that you can use as practice.

 One of the best ways to access CMA study materials like these is to take a review course that includes everything you need.

 (Check out my Best CMA Review Course Comparison Guide to find a course that will fit your needs best.)

 7 Strategies for Crushing CMA Multiple-Choice Questions

-Here are 5 of my top tips and strategies to apply when doing CMA practice exams that will prepare you for exam day.
+Here are seven of my top tips and strategies to apply when doing CMA practice exams with CMA test questions that will prepare you for exam day.